ast-grep/ast-grep.github.io/website/blog/tree-sitter-glr-arena.md

 I asked ChatGPT to shrink each graph record, attach a cheaper linear tail, specialize the reduction path, and reuse the search's temporary storage.
 Each made some part of the journey cheaper while keeping the journey.
-The benchmark was unimpressed.
+The benchmark remained unimpressed: the best of the four moved the forty-fixture gate by less than a point—and even that shrank from +1.09% to +0.58% on the longer confirmation run—while every variant regressed at least one language, sometimes by double digits.
+The naive linear tail was the worst offender, losing 23–43% per language.
+The ledger's verdict on the whole category: making one branch cheaper rarely moves total parse time.

 That changed the question from “How cheaply can the common case use the graph?” to “Why should the graph exist before the parse branches?”

 ## The literature offered a principle, not a patch

-At this point I instructed ChatGPT Pro to survey GLR research.
+At this point I sent ChatGPT to the library: survey the GLR research and report what still applied.
 Most of the ideas were less new than expected.
 The messy `/goal improve the perf by 20%` phase had already tried rough versions of many of them.
 Others required changing grammars, generators, or generated parsers, which would break the rule that existing